happy-machine/luvbot/README.md

 You should now be able to chat with the bot via telegram.

-** Note that you will need to create a link containing the urls to add to the playlist, in the example this is done using a dropbox link **
+**Note that you will need to create a link containing the urls to add to the playlist, in the example this is done using a dropbox link.**